11 Ways To Identify Metals for Welding (Plus per Metal Identification)

 - Appearance.
 The interior of high-carbon steel has finer grains and a brighter gray color than the previous steels.

 - Hardness test.
 Carbon steel is tough to file or chisel, and once it has been hardened, it is impossible to do so.
-A chisel might only scratch or bounce of the surface.
+A chisel might only scratch or bounce off the surface.
 When doing a hardness test on this steel, there is a risk of damaging the tools.

 - Spark test.
-This steel’s high-carbon content creates easy to identify sparks.
+This steel’s high-carbon content creates easy-to-identify sparks.
 The sparks are shorter, denser, more complex, much brighter, and create far more forks than those of mild steel.
 Furthermore, during this test, you will be able to smell the high carbon content.